Documentation

 FAQ

-Why isn't NearWord detecting my text selections?
+Why isn't NearWord detecting text?

 Can I use NearWord offline?